jdintruff/jdintruff/_posts/2023-07-11-getting-pretty-pictures-from-geostationary-orbit.md

 That antenna was connected to a Nooelec SMArTee SDR.
 Its optimal frequency range was \~500 MHz to 1500 MHz but I found that it was more than capable of making it up to the frequency I needed.

-Next I plugged that SDR into an LNA specifically tuned for this frequency range, the Nooelec SDAWbird+ GOES which has a center frequency of 1688 MHz.
+Next I plugged that SDR into an LNA specifically tuned for this frequency range, the Nooelec SAWbird+ GOES which has a center frequency of 1688 MHz.
 I'm not entirely sure this was necessary as I didn't test the signal without it, but oh well.

 This was all connected to a Raspberry Pi 4B with 8GB of memory running Ubuntu server.